-1. The Token
+1. Token

 First things first.
-When you create your token, you should be very clear on what it represents.
+When you create your token, you should be clear on what it represents.
 Is it a currency users can exchange for goods and services?
 Or does it represent unique assets users can purchase?

 For example, you can replace your in-game currency with a token.
 A user’s gold coins, formerly stored in a central SQL database, now become something they associate with a sense of ownership.